 A vibrant, tart-sweet chutney laced with aged balsamic and warm spices, rounded out with a finish of extra virgin olive oil for depth and silkiness.
-Ideal for roast meats, cheese boards, or slathered on sandwiches the next day.
+Serve with roast meats, on a cheese board, or slathered on sandwiches the next day.

 Why You'll Love EVOO & Spiced Balsamic Cranberry Chutney